Jamie Lee Curtis: 1970s: Early television roles and breakthrough with Halloween

-1980–1982: Scream queen
+1980s: Scream queen and established actress

+After the major critical and commercial success of Halloween, Curtis was cast in several horror films, garnering her a reputation as a scream queen.
 Her next film following Halloween was The Fog, which was also directed by Carpenter and produced by Hill.
 The film opened in February 1980 to mixed reviews but strong box office, starting Curtis as a horror film starlet.
 In the years since its release, the film has achieved critical reappraisal and developed a cult following.
 Her next film, Prom Night, was a low-budget Canadian slasher film released in July 1980.
 The film, for which she earned a Genie Award nomination for Best Performance by a Foreign Actress, was similar in style to Halloween, yet received negative reviews which marked it as a disposable entry in the then-popular slasher genre.
 That year, Curtis also starred in Terror Train, which opened in October and met with negative reviews akin to Prom Night.
 Both films performed moderately well at the box office.
 Curtis's roles in the latter two films served a similar function to that of Strode—the main character whose friends are murdered and is practically the only protagonist to survive.
 Film critic Roger Ebert, who gave negative reviews to all three of Curtis's 1980 films, said that Curtis "is to the current horror film glut what Christopher Lee was to the last one—or Boris Karloff was in the 1930s."

 In 1981, she appeared alongside Stacey Keach in the Australian thriller film Roadgames, directed by Carpenter's friend Richard Franklin; her importation, which was requested by the film's American distributor AVCO Embassy Pictures, was contested by the Sydney branch of Actors Equity.
 Although the film was a box office bomb in Australia and Franklin later regretted not increasing the size of Curtis's role, it has achieved a cult following and was championed by Quentin Tarantino.
 That same year, Curtis reprised her role of Laurie Strode in Halloween II.
 She starred in the television films Death of a Centerfold: The Dorothy Stratten Story, playing the eponymous doomed Playmate, and She's in the Army Now.